 04/08/2018 Antsirabe (BLD)

+This morning we take a sightseeing tour of the city by rickshaw and discover some of the amazing arts and crafts of the Malagasy people.
 This afternoon we are privileged to be guests at the annual Famadihana (‘Turning of the Bones’) ceremony which is a funerary tradition of the Malagasy people.
 Family crypts are opened up and the remains of dead ancestors are brought out to be wrapped in new cloth.
 Far from being a solemn occasion, it is day of great joy which celebrates family and kinship.

 05/08/2018 Antsirabe – Ambositra – Ranomafana National Park (BLD)